hit a cyclist, lose your driver's licence

 I see what you're getting at with the fries ordering analogy, but in my opinion it is not the best example.
 We're talking about communication with others out on the streets in the middle of traffic with cars/trucks/buses all around, what is the most effective way to do that?
 When cars/trucks pass me on my bike and the driver/passenger yells at me, I can never tell whether they are cursing at me or cheering for me.
 When cars/trucks pass by and they honk at me, I know that they are there, and can usually deduce whether they are instances of road rage or enthusiastic support.

-responding to a comment by Rach Stevo
+comment by Rach Stevo

 08.25.10 - 10:01 pm